netglade/auto_mappr/packages/auto_mappr/README.md

 and that most of the time means you have to add an `const` constructor to be able to use it.
 Other modules (AutoMappr classes) can then use it in two ways.

-#### Importing
+#### Including

-Note: Feature TBA

-Importing a module means that you want to "absorb" it's mappings and use them later anywhere **inside** any mapped object.
+Including a module means that you want to "absorb" it's mappings and use them later anywhere **inside** any mapped object.
-Basically imagine copy-pasting definitions from imported module to yours.
+Basically imagine copy-pasting definitions from included module to yours.

 That can be handy when you have a common/shared mappr with mappings between objects shared across the app.
 Since you want to use these common/shared mappings,